 To qualify for a permit, vehicles are issued with a star rating and those rated 0-1 star (0-3 stars from 2024) will need to be equipped with the DVS Safe System.

-From July 2022, all long trucks in Germany that weigh more than 60 tonnes and are 25.25 metres in length must abide by Abbiegeassistent.
+From July 2022, all long trucks in Germany that weigh up to 44 tonnes and are 25.25 metres in length must abide by Abbiegeassistent.
 Alongside this, the regulations recommend (but don’t require) that trucks weighing over 7.5 tonnes are fitted with a side camera and a side sensor warning system to alert drivers to objects and people in the nearside blind spot – this is especially important when the vehicle is turning right.

 Germany’s Abbiegeassistent rules also apply in Vienna, Austria.